 - When such a backup job is run, Veeam Backup & Replication creates a catalog (or index) of the machine guest OS files and stores index files on the Veeam backup server.

-- Then you can browse or search through machine guest OS files, using the search criteria you need.
-Once you find a necessary file, you can use Veeam’s file-level restore to recover the file from the machine backup.
+- Then you can browse or search through machine guest OS files using the search criteria you need.
+Once you find a necessary file, you can use File-Level Restore feature to recover the file from the machine backup.
 See also the How Indexing Works section of this guide.

 Searching for Physical Server Guest OS Files